-Clients generally direct FMC to execute all securities transactions for their accounts through FMS under a commission/fee schedule attached to and made a part of the clients' advisory agreement.
-This relationship creates a conflict of interest between a client and FMC, because FMS receives compensation for the transactions.
-Clients may direct us not to execute securities transactions through FMS, although it may preclude the use of certain investment strategies.
-We may also accept instructions from a client to direct specific amounts of brokerage to a particular broker-dealer other than FMS.
-FMS does not receive commissions for executing transactions for Retirement Plan Accounts.
+Clients generally direct FMC to execute all securities transactions for their accounts through PAS under a commission/fee schedule attached to and made a part of the clients' advisory agreement.
+Clients may direct us not to execute securities transactions through PAS, although it may preclude the use of certain investment strategies.
+We may also accept instructions from a client to direct specific amounts of brokerage to a particular broker-dealer other than PAS.